 Apparently when a baby is intolerant to cows milk, it is often found that they are intolerant to soy as well.
 The milk and soy protein structures are very similar and it is quite common that babies are being more and more intolerant to them.

 So the GI doctor, suggested that I eliminate soy as well from my diet and see if she got any better.
 She suggested I give it two weeks and if no improvement she would suggest switching to a special formula.

 I had already started eliminating soy a couple days prior and it made me realize that soooo many things have either soy and or dairy in them.
 It is ridiculous!

 The doctor checked her diaper in office and it immediately tested positive for blood in the stool again.

 So, off I went, dairy and soy free.
-I had been trying this diet for a couple days, but Caroline was not only not improving, she seemed to be getting worse.
+I had been trying this MSPI diet, where you eliminate ANYTHING and EVERYTHING that contains dairy or soy, but Caroline was not only not improving, she seemed to be getting worse.
 She was more fussy and not content.

 Enough is enough.
 Mommy can’t do it anymore.

 Her poor insides were just so uncomfortable.
 I was seeing increased amounts of blood in her stool and I could only imagine what her insides were feeling like.

 It was the hardest emotional challenge that I had faced so far as a mom.
 I wanted to breastfeed, as I knew that was what was best for her, but in reality switching to formula was what was best for her.

 Within days of switching, she was almost a new baby.
 Her diapers cleared up and she was content again.
 She was sleeping and eating better and the spit up reduced even more.